SriSougandhika/SriSougandhika/README.md

 - **Exploratory Data Analysis on Netflix Data** - In-depth analysis of TV Shows and Movies on Netflix, and finding trends and patterns
 - **Fake News Prediction** - Classifies news articles as Real or Fake using TF-IDF vectorization and Logistic Regression
 - **Data Mining Task** - A simple task to get hold of how analysis and mining work

+#### 💡 UI/UX Designing and Product Analysis
+- **Figma Projects** - Consists of two mini projects showcasing prototyping and wireframing skills in Figma

 #### 🎮 Game Theory and Reinforcement Learning
 - **Flower Collection Game** - A simple flower collecting game built using the PyGame module